nazarklyukhanov/IZIKOD_sorting/README.md

 # IZIKOD_sorting
-All programs from our video: [link]
+All programs from our video: https://youtu.be/olCR95VI_-M?si=ZWyC5T56HiBjIYFS